Energy-weighted sum rule for nuclear density functional theory: Comparison of sum-rule values

-We compute the energy-weighted sum rule of the monopole ($K=0$), dipole ($K=0$ and 1), quadrupole ($K=0$, 1, and 2), and octupole ($K=0, 1, 2,$ and 3) operators of the isoscalar and isovector type.
-Expressions for the energy-weighted sum rule of these operators in the cylindrical coordinate system are summarized in Appendix \ref{sec:multipole}.
-We use $\alpha = Z/A$ for the isoscalar operators and $\alpha_n=Z/A$ and $\alpha_p=N/A$ for the isovector operators.
+The energy-weighted sum rule of the monopole ($K=0$), dipole ($K=0$ and 1), quadrupole ($K=0$, 1, and 2), and octupole ($K=0, 1, 2,$ and 3) operators of isoscalar and isovector type is computed.
+Expressions for the energy-weighted sum rule of these operators in the cylindrical coordinate system are summarized in Appendix \ref{sec:multipole}. $\alpha = Z/A$ is used for the isoscalar operators and $\alpha_n=Z/A$ and $\alpha_p=N/A$ are used for the isovector operators.

-The calculations are performed with the HFBTHO code \cite{Stoitsov200543, Stoitsov20131592, PEREZ2017363} and its FAM extension for the non-axial finite $K$ modes \cite{PhysRevC.92.051302}.
-This version of the code uses linearized densities explicitly, and thus $\eta$ parameter in the FAM is not necessary in the numerical calculation. $N_{\rm sh}=20$ harmonic-oscillator shells are used as the single-particle model space, and $N_{\rm GH}=40$, $N_{\rm GL}=40$, and $N_{\rm leg}=80$ points are used for the Gauss quadratures.
-60 MeV pairing window is employed.
+The calculations are performed with the HFBTHO code \cite{Stoitsov200543, Stoitsov20131592, PEREZ2017363} and its FAM extension for the nonaxial finite $K$ modes \cite{PhysRevC.92.051302}.
+This version of the code uses linearized densities explicitly, and thus parameter $\eta$ in the FAM is not necessary in the numerical calculation. $N_{\rm sh}=20$ harmonic-oscillator shells are used as the single-particle model space, and $N_{\rm GH}=40$, $N_{\rm GL}=40$, and $N_{\rm leg}=80$ points are used for the Gauss quadratures.
+A \\\\\\60 MeV pairing window is employed.
 In the FAM calculation the integration radius is set to $R_{A1}= 200$ MeV, and the half arc $A_1$ is discretized with $300$ points.